Web.com is a hidden giant in hosting. As far as popular, “household” names go, I don’t know if Web makes the list.

 The question then becomes: is Web.com significantly easier than any of its competitors?
 On that point, I’d have to say no. Web.com’s ease of use plateaus along with that of most other major providers, to the point that they’re all fairly easy to use.

 However, Web.com’s general simplicity—including in its available plans—makes account-management simpler as well.
-Dealing with less options has its benefits (sometimes).
+Dealing with fewer options has its benefits (sometimes).

 Therefore, while all-in-all Web.com isn’t notably easy to use, it is up to industry-standards in usability, and that’s what matters.